Friday the 13th Part VI: Jason Lives: Plot

-As children arrive at Camp Forest Green, the teen counselors do their best to run the camp, still wondering what has happened to Darren and Lizabeth.
-Meanwhile, Sheriff Garris opts for transferring Tommy out of his jurisdiction, due to Tommy's influence on Megan.
-On the way out of town, Tommy makes a run for Jason's grave, which the caretaker has covered up to deny responsibility for the grave being robbed.
+As children arrive at Camp Forest Green, the teen counselors do their best to run the camp.
+They keep wondering what has happened to Darren and Lizbeth.
+Meanwhile, Garris opts to transfer Tommy out of his jurisdiction to prevent anyone else from hearing his rants about Jason's return.
+On the way out of town, Tommy makes a run for Jason's grave, which Martin, the caretaker, has covered up to deny responsibility for the grave being robbed.
 Hawes' body is buried in Jason's place.
-A handcuffed Tommy is escorted out of town by the Sheriff, who warns him to never return.
-That night, Jason butchers the caretaker, along with a nearby couple who happen to witness the murder.
-Meanwhile, Cort meets with a girl named Nicola Parsley; as the teen couple make out, Jason kills them both.
-When the sheriff's men find Nicola's and Cort's bodies, Garris promptly implicates Tommy in the double murder, convinced that Tommy's "delusions" regarding Jason have driven him berserk.
+A handcuffed Tommy is escorted out of town by Garris, who threatens him if he ever returns.

+That night, Jason butchers Martin, along with a nearby couple who happen to witness the murder.
+Meanwhile, Cort meets with a girl named Nikki.
+Jason stalks Cort and Nikki in their RV and lures them outside but the teen couple drives away.
+Jason pulls Nikki into the RV's bathroom and kills her.
+Jason then kills Cort which flips the RV, before Jason walks out.
+When Garris' men find Nikki's and Cort's bodies, Garris promptly implicates Tommy in the double murder.
+Garris is convinced that Tommy's "delusions" regarding Jason have driven him berserk.

-Tommy contacts Megan for help luring Jason back to Crystal Lake and she agrees.
+Tommy contacts Megan for help luring Jason back to Crystal Lake, and she agrees.
 Meanwhile, Jason makes his way to the camp.
 He kills both Sissy and Paula but refrains from harming the children.
-Elsewhere, Tommy and Megan are pulled over by Sheriff Garris.
-Although his daughter points out that Tommy has been with her for the past few hours, and therefore could not have murdered Cort and Nicola, the sheriff locks Tommy up anyway, telling Megan he'll decide what to do with her later.
-Then Garris and two of his deputies head out for the camp to arrest Tommy's (nonexistent) "other accomplice"; instead, all three lawmen are slain by Jason.
-Megan breaks Tommy out of jail and they rush to the camp.
+Elsewhere, Garris pulls Tommy and Megan over.
+She points out that Tommy has been with her for the past few hours; therefore, he could not have killed Cort and Nikki.

+Nonetheless, Garris locks Tommy up and tells Megan he will decide what to do with her later.
+Garris and two of his deputies Thornton and Pappas head out for the camp to arrest Tommy's (nonexistent) "accomplice".
+Jason attacks all three lawmen, forcing Garris to accept that Tommy is right all along.
+Megan breaks Tommy out of jail, and they rush to the camp.
+Garris is killed by Jason while trying to protect Megan.

 Jason is about to kill Megan when Tommy calls to him from a boat out on the lake; remembering his killer, Jason goes after Tommy instead.
 Tommy chains a boulder around Jason's neck, trapping him underwater, but Jason demolishes the boat and drags him beneath the lake's surface.
-When Megan dives in to rescue Tommy, Jason grabs her leg; she runs the monster through with the boat's outboard motor.
+When Megan dives in to rescue Tommy, Jason grabs her leg; she pushes Jason off using the boat's outboard motor, sending him to the bottom of Crystal Lake.
 Megan swims Tommy back to shore and revives him via CPR.
 Tommy says that Jason is finally home.

-Jason is shown to be still alive - albeit anchored to the lake's floor - waiting for another opportunity to return.
+The final shot shows Jason underwater, still alive, but powerless to free himself.